interrogator/corpkit/_posts/2015-08-30-concordance.md

 >`corpkit`'s concordancer does the basics, but also does some more sophisticated stuff: you can searching constituency and dependency parses, save, load and merge results, and define coloured annotation schemes for thematic categorisation.

-Most features this pane are similar to those provided by other concordancers, such as `Window` and `Random`.
-The key difference is that you can search using Tregex patterns, or by dependency function.
+Many features this pane are similar to those provided by other concordancers, such as `Window`, `Random`, and some of the kinds of sorting.
+A key difference, however, is that you can search using Tregex patterns, or by dependency function(s).
+You can generally reuse your queries from `Interrogate` to

 When searching Trees, you can use the `Trees` option to output bracketted trees instead of plain text.
 This can be useful in understanding phrase structure grammar, or how to write Tregex queries.